Student-centric advice and objective recommendations

 Hampton University

-- Eligibility: Students must have a minimum 3.30 (unweighted) cumulative grade point average.
+- Eligibility: Students must have a minimum 3.30 (unweighted) cumulative GPA.
 A minimum 1030 SAT (EBR & M), or an ACT Composite score of 20 is also required.
 Students who apply using the Test Optional Policy are NOT eligible for merit based scholarships

 Hollins University